Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 Once all the ServicePulse files are successfully extracted you can configure a new IIS web site whose physical path points to the location where files have been extracted.

 When using IIS to host ServicePulse the ServicePulse.Host service is not used.
-To remove the service uninstall ServicePulse from Add/Remove programs
+To remove the service uninstall ServicePulse from Add/Remove programs.

 ### Advanced Configuration
 ServicePulse relies on the ServiceControl REST API.
 It is possible to add a reverse proxy to the web site using  the Microsoft [Application Request Routing](http://www.iis.net/downloads/microsoft/application-request-routing) IIS extension.
 This is useful if you which to lock down access to ServicePulse or if wish to expose the web site over a single port.

-Note: Please review the Security section below prior to carrying out the installation

 Installation Steps:

-1. Install the IIS ARR 3 extension (http://www.iis.net/downloads/microsoft/application-request-routing)
+1. Install the IIS [Application Request Routing](http://www.iis.net/downloads/microsoft/application-request-routing) extension.
 - Go to the root folder for the Web site you created in the basic configuration
 - Create a new subdirectory called `api`
 - Edit `config.js` and change the `serviceControlUrl` value from `http://localhost:33333/api` to `/api`